 Start: San Sebastian- Donostia Finish: Lekeitio

-Today you walk 16 km, unless you want to shorten the hike and take the bus from the city to the Monte Ezquiel (150 m) getting off at the point where you pick up the Camino del Norte pilgrimage path.
-The path follows mostly paved and unpaved roads and remains higher than the coastal path, which constantly goes up and down.
-You stay tonight at a homely accommodation in Orio, just across the river and near the train station.
+Today you walk 16 km or shorten the hike by taking a bus from the city to Monte Ezquiel (elevation 150m) to pick up the Camino del Norte pilgrimage path.
+The route follows surfaced sections and unsurfaced tracks, maintaining height while the coast path surges constantly up and down below you.
+Accommodation tonight is in Orio, just across the river near the train station.

-Or you can take a taxi to Aulesti and follow the GR-38 back to Lekeitio along Lea River.
-Learn about industrial life around Lekeitio and enjoy the true Basque country life.
-If you think this is too much, option of shortening it by taking the bus at different points along the route!
+Optionally, you can take a taxi to Aulesti to pick up the GR-38 then trundle along back to Lekeitio along the River Lea.
+This route reveals part of local industrial spirit as well as true Basque country life.
+Option of shortening the walk by taking the bus from different points along the route

-You trip comes to an end after breakfast
+You trip comes to an end after breakfast.
+Hourly buses from Lekeitio to Bilbao make for an easy travel day.

 The hotels on this trip have been carefully selected for their location, atmosphere and/or unique services.
 All rooms are en-suite.
 Some of the hotels we work with appear here.
 If a certain hotel is unable to confirm due to lack of availability, we will request a similar one and inform you about the alternative booked.